szabolcsdombi/zengl/docs/index.rst

 Rendering to Texture
 --------------------

 Rendering to texture is supported.
-However for multisampled images must be downsampled before used as textures.
+However, multisampled images must be downsampled before being used as textures.
-In that case an intermediate render target must be samples > 1 and texture = False.
+In that case, an intermediate render target must be samples > 1 and texture = False.
 Then this image can be downsampled with :py:meth:`Image.blit` to another image with samples = 1 and texture = True.

 Cleanup
 -------

 Clean only if necessary.
-It is ok not to cleanup before the program ends.
+It is ok not to clean up before the program ends.

 .. py:method:: Context.clear_shader_cache()